Nigerian Navy Recruitment 2020/2021 Portal - how to Apply Now!

 K – Nurses

-Candidates applying for this position should possess a single qualification RN and double qualification in any relevant qualification such as Pediatric, Anesthetic, Occupational Health, RM, A&E, ENT, Psychiatric, Orthopedic/Trauma, Ophthalmic, Public Health, Dialysis.

-They must have an SSCE/WASSCE certificate or it’s equivalent with at least five (5) credits, in core subjects like English Language, Mathematics, Biology and Health Sciences, Physics and Chemistry.
+Single qualification RN and double qualification in any relevant qualification such as RM, A&E, ENT, Psychiatric, Pediatric, Orthopedic/Trauma, Ophthalmic, Anesthetic, Public Health, Occupational Health, Nephrology/Dialysis and Theatre Nursing.
+Applicants must possess SSCE or equivalent with 5 including English Language, Mathematics, Biology/Health Science, Physics and Chemistry.

 N – Education